 Home dialysis and CAPD patients may claim tax relief on items such as electricity, telephone, laundry and travel expenses.
 Read more about kidney patients and tax relief on medical expenses here.

 For claims up to and including 2008, you could get tax relief on health expenses at your highest rate of income tax for the year of the claim.
-From January 2009, tax relief on medical and health expenses incurred from 1 January 2009 will be given at the standard rate of 20%.
+From January 2009, tax relief on medical and health expenses incurred from 1 January 2009 is given at the standard rate of 20%.
 However, tax relief on nursing home expenses can be claimed at your highest rate of tax.

 You do not need to do anything about tax relief for health insurance or long-term care insurance because the credits are granted automatically at source (TRS).